NNikoletta/CreditCardFraudDetection/README.md

 ### Normalization of the data

 After the creation of the two previously mentioned numpy arrays that store the data (_x_, _y_), the focus falls on normalization.
 Because some of the tools in this project, such as neural networks, require the data to be centred around zero for the best possible performance, the data needs to be normalized.
 The _mean_ and _std_ of a few attributes were checked before proceeding with any modifications.
 Because the results of Principal Component Analysis (PCA) are very often already normalized, in certain cases there is no need for another normalization, however, in this scenario, the _std_ is varying.
 To fix this, _scikit-learn's_ _StandardScaler()_ is used after the data is separated into the _train_, _test_, and _validate_ sets in the ratio of ~80/10/10 respectively.
+To address the imbalance, during the splitting of the datasets, stratification is used on the training and validation sets.
 The scaler is only fit on the training data to ensure that there is no data leakage and the performance of the model closely reflects the results it would show in a real life scenario.

 On the other hand, the other used tools, such as _XGBoost_ do not require the data to be centred around zero.
 Due to this, the original data is also saved after the split for future use.